3rdglaz/3rdglaz.github.io/_posts/2023-11-17-csv-split-script.md

     start = 0
 ```

-How it work
+### Step by Step
-: It receives the origin file, get the total number of lines, and for each line untill the line limit, it appends the line to a new file
+1. It receives the origin file

+2. Get the total number of lines

+3. for each line untill the line limit, it appends the line to a new file

+4. repeat until last line of origin file

 ```python
     with open(input_filename, 'r') as input_file: